Corporate wellbeing specialist

 She is a passionate mental fitness and wellbeing champion and is determined to reduce stigma and improve conversations around mental health.
-Her Take Care project shares real conversations about self care in the modern world.
+She is a professional advisor to Kite and her Take Care project shares real conversations about self care in the modern world.

 Prior to founding My Health Revolution, Sarah spent more than 15 years working in organisations across New Zealand and Australia (including Porter Novelli, Arup, Origin Energy, VicRoads, and SCIRT).
 She held senior positions in leadership and capability development, encouraging people to become confident leaders and team members.
 She has coached many people to find their true worth through self-development, wellbeing strategies, and conflict resolution.
 Sarah has also played an integral role in the design and delivery of an award-winning leadership programme.

 Acknowledging the importance of cultivating healthy behaviour, Sarah utilises her knowledge gained from her career, and her published research on body image and the eating behaviours of mid-life men and women, to help busy professionals work well and live well every day.

 Wanting to share her expertise with the wider community, Sarah has been a volunteer support group facilitator at Eating Disorders Victoria, Australia, assisting those in recovery, along with their friends and family.
 She has also led the development and implementation of a healthy lifestyle programme, in conjunction with St Luke’s in Deniliquin, NSW, for people with mental illness living in the community.

 She has also featured in a Massey University campaign, encouraging others to consider distance learning to develop their skills and knowledge and enhance their wellbeing.

 Sarah has helped hundreds of people navigate the challenges and opportunities of everyday life.
 Throughout, she remains passionate about supporting everyone to build a satisfying life.

 A busy mother to two equally busy young children, Sarah makes all-important time to enjoy cycling, rowing, yoga, and the great outdoors with her family.

 Sarah cares deeply about making the world a better place and brings a wealth of experience and expertise to her role as a corporate wellness specialist, nurturing and supporting people through change, recognising that we are all a work in progress.